zama-ai/concrete/docs/dev/howto/project_setup.md

 make docker_start
 ```

 If the problem persists at this point, you should consider asking for help.
+We're here and ready to assist!